Abstract:

 6 tons, and 2.447×10

 6 tons, respectively.
-In conclusion, rooftop PV systems can effectively reduce reliance on conventional energy sources, mitigate climate change impacts, enhance renewable energy penetration rates, and lower carbon emission intensity in China.
+The study demonstrates that rooftop PV systems can effectively reduce reliance on conventional energy sources, enhance renewable energy penetration rates, and lower carbon emission intensity in China.